-I Was Injured In A Tiredness Or Fatigue Accident At Work Can I Claim Compensation?
+Injured In A Tiredness Or Fatigue Accident At Work – Can I Claim?

-By Mark Ainsdale.
-Last Updated 12th August 2021.
+By Danielle Jordan.
+Last Updated 7th August 2023.
 Welcome to our accident at work caused by tiredness guide.
 Tiredness or fatigue at work can lead to serious injury.
 If you are hurt because of a heavy workload or long hours working on night shifts, you may be entitled to file a claim for compensation for the pain and suffering you endured through no fault of your own.

 Tiredness in the workplace is now taken very seriously because of fatigue.
 Workplace statistics show that many injuries are caused when you are not functioning at your best.
 You may have to work long hours without enough breaks, or it could be that you work night shifts which means your sleep pattern is negatively impacted, leaving you tired and drained.